 Diet prescriptions in CKD must be individualized; one size does not fit all.
 This module briefly reviews weight and calorie needs in CKD.
 Dietary reference intakes; nutrient content of food groups; and sources of sodium, potassium, phosphorus, and protein are reviewed.
 Population data is presented showing national trends in nutrient intakes and provides evidence that potassium should be restricted based on serum level, not eGFR.

 Several activities take you to the U.S. Department of Agriculture's Nutrient Analysis Library website to identify and compare sources of added sodium, potassium, and phosphorus in certain foods and beverages.
 The individual nutrient handouts available from NKDEP are highlighted with patient counseling suggestions.

 Module 5 begins with a case study that shows how diet and medications impact Maria's journey to kidney failure and reviews how to modify meal plans to lower sodium, phosphorus, and potassium.
 Simple graphics are provided to help clients learn how they can prepare for renal replacement therapy – Hemodialysis (HD), peritoneal dialysis (PD), and kidney transplantation.
 Learn how HD and PD treatments differ and review why the diet requirements are not the same.
 The pros and cons of each option are included.
 Numerous patient resources are shown for use when discussing treatment options.
 The entire program content is briefly reviewed at the end.

 The Academy of Nutrition and Dietetics (AND) is offering continuing professional education credits for the five NKDEP modules.
-To receive credit for the Chronic Kidney Disease Nutrition Management training, participants must complete all five modules and pass a final exam.
+To receive a Certificate of Training for the Chronic Kidney Disease Nutrition Management training, participants must complete all five modules and pass a final exam.